Time in Portugal: Return to Western European Time

 In 1996, new legislation was approved.
 By Decree-Law 17/96, mainland Portugal returned to the Western European Time time zone.
 DST would continue to be observed as WEST (UTC+01:00) from the last Sunday in March to the last Sunday in October, thus also adopting the then recently changed EU rules regarding DST.
 In the same year, Azores and Madeira regional parliaments also approved regional laws that adapted the new EU rules to their time zones, thus ensuring that DST would be observed from the last Sunday in March to last Sunday in October in the entire Portuguese realm.

 Date and time notation

 In 1996 Portugal adopted ISO 8601 via EN 28601 as NP EN 28601:1996.

 Time signalling

-The Astronomical Observatory of Lisbon publishes the official time via the Network Time Protocol (NTP), e.g. via "ntp02.oal.ul.pt" and "ntp04.oal.ul.pt".
+The Astronomical Observatory of Lisbon participates in the network distribution of UTC information via the Network Time Protocol (NTP), e.g. via "ntp02.oal.ul.pt" and "ntp04.oal.ul.pt".